OFAC Frequently Asked Questions (FAQ) and Answers

 Q5.
 Do I have to pay tax on the money I received from Iran pursuant to an OFAC specific license?

 Answer: OFAC specific license does not affect taxation of the underlying OFAC related transaction.
-Taxation of OFAC related transactions are subject to the U.S. Tax law and you may have tax consequences on those transactions.
+Taxation of OFAC related transactions is subject to the U.S. Tax law and you may have tax consequences on those transactions.

 Q6.
 What transactions are covered by the OFAC General License?